ncatlab/nlab-content/pages/963.md

 ## Definition

 A **quantale** is a [[closed monoidal category|closed monoidal]] [[suplattice]].
 Equivalently, it is a [[monoid|monoid object]] in the closed symmetric monoidal category of suplattices where the morphisms are the set maps that preserve arbitrary joins.
-This means it is a poset having all [[joins]] and an associative, unital [[tensor product]] $\otimes$ which distributes over joins (the internal-homs then come automatically by the [[adjoint functor theorem]]).The internal-homs in a quantale are sometimes called _residuations_ and written $x\backslash y$ and $y/x$.
+This means it is a poset having all [[joins]] and an associative, unital [[tensor product]] $\otimes$ which distributes over joins (the internal-homs then come automatically by the [[adjoint functor theorem]]).
+The internal-homs in a quantale are sometimes called _residuations_ and written $x\backslash y$ and $y/x$.
 Unitality is skipped by some authors; in that case we can talk about subclass of unital quantales.

-As a semigroup (monoid if unital) in suplattices, a quantale is essentially the same thing as a 1-object [[quantaloid]], i.e., a 1-object category enriched in suplattices.
+As a semigroup (monoid if unital) in suplattices, a quantale is essentially the same thing as an 1-object [[quantaloid]], i.e., an 1-object category enriched in suplattices.

 ## Quantales and Frames